smpetersgithub/AdvancedSQLPuzzles/Database Articles/Behavior Of Nulls/readme.md

 ALTER TABLE ##TableA ADD CONSTRAINT CK_Quantity_NOT_NULL CHECK (Fruit IS NOT NULL);
 ```

 The ALTER TABLE statement conflicted with the CHECK constraint "CK_Quantity_NOT_NULL".
-The conflict occurred in database "tempdb", table "dbo.##TableA", column 'Fruit'.
+The conflict occurred in the database "tempdb", table "dbo.##TableA", column 'Fruit'.

 ---------------------------------------------------------
 ## Referential Integrity
 🔵&nbsp;&nbsp;&nbsp;[Table Of Contents](#table-of-contents)

-Multiple NULL markers can be inserted into the child column that has a foreign key constraint.
+Multiple NULL markers can be inserted into a child column with a foreign key constraint.

 In Microsoft SQL Server, a `FOREIGN KEY` constraint must be linked to a column with either a `PRIMARY KEY` constraint or a `UNIQUE` constraint defined on the column.
 A `PRIMARY KEY` constraint does not allow NULL markers, but a `UNIQUE` constraint allows one NULL marker.